Fine-Tuning T5 for Custom Text Summarization

 Note

-BART produces a longer, more detailed summary here; T5-small is more terse.
-Which is "better" depends on your use case — that is exactly why fine-tuning on your own data matters.
+Here, we can see BART produce a longer, more detailed summary.
+T5-small is more terse.
+Which one is better depends on our use case.
+That is exactly why fine-tuning on our own data matters.

 The SAMSum Dataset

-To customize summarization, fine-tune on the SAMSum dataset — messenger-style dialogues paired with human-written summaries:
+To customize summarization, we fine-tune on the SAMSum dataset.
+It has messenger-style dialogues paired with human-written summaries:

 PYTHON